 - boost self esteem and extend opportunity

-For the financial year 2016/17 the school’s allocation is: £101,640, although this figure may change as the financial year progresses due to mid year adjustments based on pupil numbers.
+For the academic year 2017/18 the school’s allocation is: £109,080, although this figure may change as the year progresses due to mid year adjustments based on pupil numbers.
 An overview of the anticipated spend can be found in the Pupil Premium Strategy document below.
 The document also contains information on how we spent our allocation in the academic year 2016/17 as well as the effect of the expenditure on eligible and other pupils.